albertllousas/simple-cqrs-with-es/readme.md

 - **Retrieve all events from an specific stream**
 - **Publish events that happened in the system**

-We already know that event sourcing is more complex than that, a production ready event store will provide features
+We already know that event sourcing is more complex than that, a production-ready event store will provide features
  like:
 - [Optimistic locking](https://enterprisecraftsmanship.com/posts/optimistic-locking-automatic-retry/)
 - [Rolling snapshots](https://eventstore.com/docs/event-sourcing-basics/rolling-snapshots/index.html)